 Students learn about the nature of designing for a client, target audience or market.
-Students apply an understanding of the elements and fundamentals of design and consider human factors involved in their design projects.
-Students learn about the nature, properties and environmental impacts related to a variety of materials and production techniques.
-They develop creative thinking strategies, work on design projects within specified constraints and consider the environmental impacts of recycling materials.
+Students apply their understanding of the elements and fundamentals of design, considering the human factors involved in their design projects.
+Students learn about the nature and properties of various materials, as well as production techniques and their environmental impacts.
+They develop creative thinking strategies, work on design projects within specified constraints and consider the environmental effects of recycling materials.

-Students extend their understanding of safe working practices and contemporary manufacturing techniques and develop the knowledge, understanding and skills required to manage the processes of designing and manufacturing.
+Students extend their understanding of safe working practices and contemporary manufacturing techniques, developing the knowledge, understanding, and skills required to manage design and manufacturing processes.